How to build brand loyalty with relationship marketing, with examples of brands that do it right

 Bringing your customers together is one of the best ways to foster strong relationships.
 While inside sales and remote working are becoming common practice in the workplace, nothing nurtures customers like a face-to-face interaction.

-The bottom line is this: bringing customers together shows they’re in good hands.
-They’ll talk to each other about your brand, products and services, demonstrating that you’re helping people just like them.
+That’s because bringing customers together shows they’re in good hands.
+They’ll talk to each other about your brand, products, and services, demonstrating that you’re helping people just like them.
+This helps to build trust, which is reflected in the fact that 74% of people note word of mouth recommendations are a point of influence in their purchasing decisions.

-Let’s run through some simple steps to get started with your own events.
+Let’s run through some simple steps to get you prepared for running your own events.

 Step 1: What are your goals?

 Start by listing out clear goals for your event.
-Aim for one or two business objectives that are easy to measure.
+Aim for one or two business objectives that are easy to measure, such as:

 - Generate customer insights